UEABIO/physalia-R-course-2023/docs/20-mixed-model.md

 </div>

 We may also wish to report $R^2$ values from our model fit.
-This requires the `MuMIn` package (@r-MuMIn), though later we will see it can also be produced as part of the `report` package.
+This requires the `MuMIn` package.

 ```r